 a height D above and below sections of chimney where more than one opening exists, where limits are defined by the openings’ edges.

-A minimum value of the confining reinforcement should be provided, in accordance with the provisions defined for DC3 in prEN 1998-1-2:2022, 10.6.3.2 (7) to (9).
+A minimum value of the confining reinforcement should be provided, in accordance with the provisions defined for DC3 in EN 1998-1-2:—3, 10.6.3.2 (7) to (9).

 To avoid implosive spalling of the concrete at the inner surface the value of the ratio of the outer diameter, as defined in (2), to the thickness of the section wall, should not exceed 20.